mathwhiz1212/auto-compilegpg-for-everyone/README.md

 # auto-compilegpg-for-everyone
+DO NOT USE!
+This is a development version and it will not work.

 The goal of this script is to automatically compile GPG and all of the dependecies (build-essentials and all dependecies) to allow for the script to work on almost all architectures and linux operating systems.

 This script installs GnuPG-1.4.19 or upgrades current version to GnuPG-1.4.19.